wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

   - --forwarding-domains=projectb.svc.cluster.local
   - --tls-ca-certificate=/etc/secrets/ca.pem
   - --tls-ca-key=/etc/secrets/ca-key.pem
-  # Note: if you don't specify any forwarding domains, all domains will be signed; Also the code checks is the
+  # Note: if you don't specify any forwarding domains, all domains will be signed; Also the code checks is the {#}
-  # domain 'contains' the value (it's not a regex) so if you wanted to sign all requests to svc.cluster.local, just use
+  # domain 'contains' the value (it's not a regex) so if you wanted to sign all requests to svc.cluster.local, just use {#}
-  # svc.cluster.local
+  # svc.cluster.local {#}
   volumeMounts:
   - name: keycloak-socket
     mountPoint: /var/run/keycloak
 - name: projecta
   image: some_images

-# test the forward proxy
+# test the forward proxy {#}
 $ curl -k --proxy http://127.0.0.1:3000 https://test.projesta.svc.cluster.local
 ```

 On the receiver side you could set up the Keycloak Gatekeeper (--no=redirects=true) and permit this to verify and handle admission for you.
 Alternatively, the access token can found as a bearer token in the request.

 #### 2.4.8.
-Forwarding signed HTTPS connections
+Forwarding signed HTTPS connections {#}

 Handling HTTPS requires a man-in-the-middle sort of TLS connection.
 By default, if no `--tls-ca-certificate` and `--tls-ca-key` are provided the proxy will use the default certificate.
-If you wish to verify the trust, youâ€™ll need to generate a CA, for example.
+If you wish to verify the trust, you¡¯ll need to generate a CA, for example.

 ```
 $ openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ca.key -out ca.pem